 Every year I start a new project, and 2019’s is my podcast: Scots Spill The Beans.

-My aim with this podcast is to prove to listeners that Scotland is more than tartan castles and whisky glens.
+My aim with this podcast is to showcase modern Scotland – and share its secrets.

 No messing around – we start with a star of Outlander.